Quantum Field Theory

 New Year test

 The QFFF MSc students only have the option to take a test on the QFT course early in the New Year (typically one of the first few days of Spring term).
-Students on other courses can not take this test formally, but the material may be of use for revision purposes.
+Students on other courses cannot take this test, but the material may be of use for revision purposes.
 This test is taken in exam conditions but the marks are only used to provide feedback to QFFF students.
 The test does not contribute to the final mark for the course.
 The New Year test is also used to support QFFF students by providing staff with useful information when writing references as many QFFF students have only been here for only a few months (though this is not a service provided by most MSc courses).
 The test will be made available here as soon as the formal test has finished as the test material may be of use to anyone revising for the final exam.
 The test is not a mock exam and it is not necessarily in the style of the final exam but the test is likely to share several features with the final exam.
 In particular, it covers exactly the same material as detailed for the exam.
-I expect the 2017 test will be of the exactly same format and style as 2016.
+The January 2018 test was three exam style questions with no choicem while the final exam requires three questions out of four.

 - 2016 QFT New Year Test and 2016 QFT New Year Test answers.

 Note these are not model answers.
-The answers contain the minimum needed but also extra material such as a longer discussion to illustrate how I am thinking through a problem.
+The answers contain the minimum needed but they also contain extra material such as a longer discussion to illustrate how I am thinking through a problem.

 - 2015 QFT Test (see relevant problem sheets for answers).